-Release The Old - Use this time to release any old thoughts, patterns or unwanted energy from 2017.
+Release The Old You can use this ceremony to release any old thoughts, patterns or unwanted energy from 2018.
 Just write down whatever comes, draw a picture.
 Sometimes words are not needed.

-Welcome The New -One of the most important things that you can do is write out your hopes and dreams for 2017 on slips of paper, then light them on fire by candles or fireplace and watch as the paper transforms to smoke... carrying your intentions out to the universe.
+Welcome The New -.One of the most important things that you can do is write out your hopes and dreams for 2019 on slips of paper, then light them on fire by candles or fireplace and watch as the paper transforms to smoke… carrying your intentions out to the universe.
 Your energy and intention is not unnoticed.

-Please light a candle (white, gold, or silver) and spend at least 5 minutes in mindful mediation.
+Please light a candle (white, gold, or silver) and spend at least 5 minutes in mindful meditation.

 Make sure you take time to enjoy this sacred day in some special way.

-I’m taking reservations now for my special Yuletide/Winter Solstice Spiritual Readings.
-This is quite different than my normal readings.
-Treat yourself now to a personal treasure with a special Yule Tide reading.
+I’m taking reservations now for my special Yuletide/Winter Solstice Spiritual Readings as well as my Holiday Luxury Retreat.
+These are quite different than my normal readings.
+Treat yourself now to a personal treasure with a special Winter Solstice Reading.
 Grab yours before they are all gone!